 What is proton therapy and how is it used?

-Protons are atoms that carry a positive charge.
+Protons are particles that carry a positive charge.
 Just as x-rays (also known as photons) are used to treat both benign and malignant tumors, protons beams can be used to irradiate tumors in a similar way.
 There is no significant difference in the biological effects of protons versus photons (x-rays).
 However, protons deliver a dose of radiation in a much more confined way to the tumor tissue than photons.
 After they enter the body, protons release most of their energy within the tumor region and, unlike photons, deliver only a minimal dose beyond the tumor boundaries.
 Therefore, especially for smaller tumor sizes, the dose of radiation may conform much tighter to the tumor and there may be less damage to healthy tissue.
 As a result, the treating physician (a radiation oncologist) can potentially give an even greater dose to the tumor while minimizing unwanted side effects.
 This is especially important when treating children, because protons help reduce radiation to growing and developing tissues.

 Proton therapy is being used to treat tumors in these areas of the body with encouraging early results:

 - Lung - see the Lung Cancer page

 - Prostate - see the Prostate Cancer page

 - Brain - see the Brain Tumors page

 - Head and neck - see the Head and Neck Cancer page

 Protocols are being developed to explore the use of protons in other parts of the body.